How we hire

 If you are successful, the recruiting manager will call to inform you of our intention to offer you the position and to provide feedback on how we assessed your performance throughout the interview process.

-If you are unsuccessful, you will be informed by the recruiting manager, who will also be in a position to provide you with feedback upon request.
+If you are unsuccessful after interview, you will be informed by the recruiting manager, who will also be in a position to provide you with feedback upon request.

 The selection committee may place suitable candidates on a reserve list, from which candidates may be appointed to similar positions within 12 months of the selection decision.
 Management and Adviser roles are considered as similar positions when making appointments based on reserve lists.

-You may also ask to receive the feedback in writing by sending an e-mail to our Recruitment Team.
+You may also ask to receive the feedback in writing by sending an e-mail to our Recruitment Team within two months of notification of the outcome.
 Please provide your name and the vacancy number, and send your request from the e-mail address given in your application form.

 Complaints about the outcome

 In the event that you wish to formally challenge the decision of the selection committee, you should follow the procedures indicated in Articles 41 and 42 of the Conditions of Employment for Staff of the European Central Bank or Articles 32 and 33 of the Conditions of Short-Term Employment.